Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Additional Results

 Therefore, we suggest using the most parsimonious, but correct, conditional exchangeability structure, whenever possible.
 In Section \ref{sec:testing}, we develop hypothesis tests that can be used to test for the heterogeneity of interference and treatment effects, that can help practitioners determine the appropriate specification of the interference structure.

 \begin{remark}[Bias] \normalfont In general, estimators of $\tilde \beta_j(\*h)$ are consistent only if they are based on a partition that satisfies Assumption \ref{ass:cond-outcome-partial-exchangeable}.
-One exception is that when treatment assignments are completely random, $\hat\beta^{\agg}_j(\*h)$ is a consistent estimator of $\tilde \beta_j(\*h), $ even if the partition $\mathcal{I}^\prime_1, \cdots,\mathcal{I}^\prime_\ell$ is \emph{mis-specified}.
+One exception is that when treatment assignments are fully \emph{randomized}, $\hat\beta^{\agg}_j(\*h)$ is a consistent estimator of $\tilde \beta_j(\*h), $ even if the partition $\mathcal{I}^\prime_1, \cdots,\mathcal{I}^\prime_\ell$ is \emph{misspecified}.
 This type of robustness result has been observed for example in \cite{savje2021average}.
-Our results highlight the fundamental difference in the observational setting. \end{remark}
+Our results highlight the fundamental difference in the observational setting.
+Moreover, even if treatments within a cluster are independent conditional on $\c(X)$, naive estimators are still biased in general. \end{remark}

 \begin{remark}[Efficiency] \normalfont The two conditions for efficiency equality are usually violated.
 Specifically, if $\hat{\omega}_A(\gvec)$ is estimated from a sample with $O(M)$ observations, then the convergence rate of most estimators is no more than $\sqrt{M}$, violating the first condition for efficiency equality.
 Furthermore, if the propensity score $p_{i,(z,\gvec)}(\c(X))$ vary with either covariates $\c(X)$ or $z$ (which is commonly the case), then the second condition for efficiency equality is violated.
 Only under some special cases can the two conditions hold.
 For example, if for each $\gvec \in \mathcal{G}_A(\*h)$, we either know the true value of $\omega_A(\gvec)$ or $\gvec \in$ $\beta_j(\gvec) = 0$, then the first condition holds.
 Furthermore, if the treatment assignments are completely random, then the second condition holds. \end{remark}